News or opinion

-As we grow in maturity, the essence is to exchange with others, although there are some with whom our views will never coincide.
+The essence is to exchange with others, although there are some with whom our views will never coincide.

-Political action should be supported when it is used as a way to shape a more open, more inclusive, more prosperous world and should be rebuked when it is heinous, violent, racist and divisive.
+Political action should be supported when used to shape a more open, inclusive and prosperous world and rebuked when it is heinous, violent, racist and divisive.